 When it comes to making critical product decisions, data is essential for getting your team on board and establishing credibility.
-In addition to interaction data coming from raw event counts, you can use Heap to demonstrate the correlation between interacting with your feature and other key metrics such as conversion, upgrades, and retention.
+In addition to interaction data coming from raw event counts, you can use Heap to measure the influence of a feature by tracking the correlation between interacting with your feature and other key metrics such as conversion, upgrades, and retention.

 Is performing event x correlated with the use of feature y?